Early careers

 Progression is based on merit throughout the firm, regardless of entry route.

-A degree apprenticeship is a Level 6 apprenticeship, which is a blend of study at university and work placements at PwC.
-PwC offers Technology and Data Science degree apprenticeships at a range of top universities across the UK.
-These degree apprenticeships are fully-funded and students come out with a degree, an apprenticeship and normally a permanent job offer.
+Our degree apprenticeship which falls under our Flying Start programme, is a Level 6 apprenticeship, which is a blend of study at university and work placements at PwC.
+PwC offers a Business degree apprenticeship at Ulster University Business School.
+This degree apprenticeship is fully-funded and students come out with a degree, an apprenticeship and normally a permanent job offer.

 An apprenticeship at PwC does not involve studying at university.
-This is a full time role which will involve you studying towards a professional qualification alongside your Level 4 or Level 7 apprenticeship.
+This is a full-time role which will involve you studying towards a professional qualification alongside your Level 4 or Level 7 apprenticeship.
 PwC funds your qualification and any resources you need to complete it, and you’ll also receive a full time salary as an employee at PwC.
 We offer apprenticeships in a range of different business areas across our UK offices.

 Applying

 Roles are filled on an ongoing basis unless otherwise stated on the job description.
 We may close to new applications if we’ve received a high volume of applications so we therefore recommend applying early.
 Please take note of the completion deadlines in your invitation email for every application stage, which is usually seven days from receiving the invite.
-Assessment centre dates are included on the job description when you apply.

 Most of our graduate programmes require a passed degree but for some roles we also require UCAS points.
 Please check individual job descriptions for academic requirements.